riot/riot.github.io/api.md

 </my-component>
 ```

-Riot.js will automatically call the function anytime a new component will be mounted.
+Riot.js will automatically call the function any time a new component will be mounted.

 #### component.components